Congrats, Predict HQ: Kiwibank Most Innovative Hi-Tech Service Award Winner

 2019 finalists for the Most Innovative Hi-Tech Service Award

 To win this award, companies must develop a genuinely innovative service that's significantly enabled by some form of technology, software or hardware, with evidence of strong sales.

-The winners of the 2019 Hi-Tech Awards will be announced at the Spark Arena in Auckland on 24 May 2019.
+The winners of the 2019 Hi-Tech Awards were announced at the Spark Arena in Auckland on 24 May 2019.

 The finalists this year are:

 Emergency Q is aimed at reducing congestion in hospital emergency departments.